civican/legisinfo/44-1/bills/C-2/bill_text.md

   **(4)** Subparagraph (i) of the description of A in paragraph (b) of the definition **executive compensation repayment amount** in subsection 125.7(1) of the Act is replaced by the following:

-    a percentage assigned to the eligible entity under an agreement **in respect of the seventeenth qualifying period to the twenty-third qualifying period if**
+    a percentage assigned to the eligible entity under an agreement in respect of the seventeenth qualifying period to the twenty-third qualifying period if

     the agreement is entered into by

     the eligible entity,

-    an eligible entity, shares of the capital stock of which are listed or traded on a stock exchange or other public market, that controls the eligible entity (referred to in this definition as the "public parent corporation"), if the public parent corporation received a deemed overpayment under subsection (2) in respect of **any of** the seventeenth qualifying period **to the twenty-third** qualifying period, and
+    an eligible entity, shares of the capital stock of which are listed or traded on a stock exchange or other public market, that controls the eligible entity (referred to in this definition as the "public parent corporation"), if the public parent corporation received a deemed overpayment under subsection (2) in respect of any of the seventeenth qualifying period to the twenty-third qualifying period, and

-    each other eligible entity that received a deemed overpayment under subsection (2) in respect of **any of** the seventeenth qualifying period **to the twenty-third** qualifying period and was controlled in that period by the eligible entity or the public parent corporation, if any,
+    each other eligible entity that received a deemed overpayment under subsection (2) in respect of any of the seventeenth qualifying period to the twenty-third qualifying period and was controlled in that period by the eligible entity or the public parent corporation, if any,

     the agreement is filed in prescribed form and manner with the Minister,

-    the agreement assigns, for the purposes of this definition, a percentage in respect of each eligible entity referred to in clause (A) **of this subparagraph**,
+    the agreement assigns, for the purposes of this definition, a percentage in respect of each eligible entity referred to in clause (A) of this subparagraph,

     the total of all the percentages assigned under the agreement equals 100%, and

-    the percentage allocated to any eligible entity under the agreement would not result in an amount allocated to the eligible entity in excess of the total of all amounts of deemed overpayments of the eligible entity under subsection (2) for **any of** the seventeenth qualifying period **to the twenty-third** qualifying period,
+    the percentage allocated to any eligible entity under the agreement would not result in an amount allocated to the eligible entity in excess of the total of all amounts of deemed overpayments of the eligible entity under subsection (2) for any of the seventeenth qualifying period to the twenty-third qualifying period,

     a percentage assigned to the eligible entity under an agreement in respect of the twenty-fourth qualifying period and any subsequent qualifying period if